Gateways to Completion: Course Redesign Faculty Learning Community

 1. Fill out the required fields and text areas below.

-2. Upload the Letter of Application and the Letter of Support in the Fields below.
+2. Upload the Letter of Application and the Application coversheet merged into one PDF in the fields..

 - Select the “choose the file” button and select your document

 3. Click "Submit" when you are ready to submit your application.